diesel-rs/diesel/CONTRIBUTING.md

 ### Setting up Diesel locally

 1. Install Rust using [rustup], which allows you to easily switch between Rust versions.
 Diesel currently supports Rust Stable, Nightly, Rust Beta.

+   If you want to run Diesel's test suite with _all_ supported features (extra lints and compiletest), you should use the same nightly version as Diesel's continuous integration.
+You can find it by looking for a line like `rust: nightly-2017-06-06` in the `.travis.yml` file.
+You can install and set a custom nightly version for a project using `rustup override add nightly-2017-06-06`.

 2. Install the system libraries needed to interface with the database systems you wish to use.